In this free watercolor painting lesson, you will learn how to paint a bagel in watercolor.

 9" x 12" cold-press watercolor block

-First, to set the tone of the painting, mix red with a fairly large amount of water.
-Starting from the top, brush the watery red over 1/3 of the area.
-Next, add a little burnt umber to the tip of the brush, and continue to cover most of the remaining area of the bagel.
-Add even more burnt umber and paint another layer on the darker areas to define the shadow.
+Starting from the top, I brush the watery red over 1/3 of the area.
+Next, I add a little burnt umber to the tip of the brush, and continue to cover most of the remaining area of the bagel.
+I add even more burnt umber and paint another layer on the darker areas to define the shadow, then let the painting dry.
 This establishes the basic values of the colors in the bagel.
-Let dry.

 Building up the Value

-Many of us move into the small area, and stay there too early.
-Keep your mind and eyes on the balance of the color temperature and value study in the painting process.
+It is too early to start on the details.
+Keep your mind thinking about the balance of the color temperatures throughout the whole bagel.
+Make sure you like the value of each of the colors.
 This is important.
 We are creating a piece of art, a watercolor painting, not a copy of the subject.

 Removing Color to Create Details

-Why we want to paint the color on watercolor, then partially remove it?
-It is all about the soft texture effect and bagel's unique material feel.
+Why paint an area and then partially remove it?
+It is all about the soft texture effect and the bagel's unique bread feel.

-Mix blue color with burnt umber then paint in the area of the shadow cast by the bagel on to the table.
-Let it dry.
+I mix blue color with burnt umber, then paint in the area of the shadow cast by the bagel on the table and let it dry.

-Remember this is not the final step of the painting, let your impression and take the lead, keep your focus on the overall impression, overall color temperature, value build-up.
-Bagel has different feel of the surface texture and material from a yellow apple.
+This is not the final step of the painting, I let my impression take the lead.
+I keep my focus on the overall impression, the overall color temperature, and the overall values that I have built up, remembering that a bagel has a different surface texture and material from a yellow apple.

-Use red and burnt umber to add more details, defining the creases, the line where the bagel has been sliced, and deepening the shadow in the hole.
-In this step, I use more water so that the brush will not distort the previous layers of colors.
-This step is the most fun - I finally make the painting complete.
-My painting now looks like the picture I had in my mind before I did the drawing.
+In the last step, I use red and burnt umber to add more details, defining the creases and the line where the bagel has been sliced, and deepening the shadow in the center.
+In this step, I use more water than paint so that the brush will not disturb the previous layers of colors.
+This step is the most fun – the painting is coming to completion.
+My watercolor painting of a bagel now looks like the picture I had in my mind before I began my drawing.